unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_int

-set the maximum number of retries/fallbacks to other nodes
+``help``: set the maximum number of retries/fallbacks to other nodes

 rawrouter-quiet
 ***************